Bug #21640

 I think there are 2 solutions:

-• Define all Pathname methods in core.
-The require are done lazily inside the methods so AFAIK there is no technical issue blocking that, but it's not ideal design-wise that a core class can load default gems (i.e. give up that concern for this particular case).
+requireare done lazily inside the methods so AFAIK there is no technical issue blocking that, but it's not ideal design-wise that a core class can load default gems (i.e. give up that concern for this particular case). - Do not define Pathname in core and let it be a default gem as it was in Ruby 3.4.

 I discuss the second in more details, because I found more problems than I would have imagined with core Pathname:

-Should Pathname be in core?
+Should Pathname be in core?¶

 #17473 proposed to make Pathname core.